ohhtarryn/OpenTdf-Prototype/README.md

+## 🚀 Quick Start

+1. Open `index.html` in your web browser
+2. Log in to one of the user types (temporary password will be needed in the future)
+3. Send or answer a question depending on the user type

+## 📝 Project Background

 This project is a prototype for me to practice coding.
 It is built on an idea that I have, but built at the smallest level I can build it.

 The smallest level had 3 users types.